nkorsakov-tw/core/features/pos/repeat-an-article.md

 To use the 'Repeat' button, please follow these steps:

-1. Open the 'unTill Air' application on your tablet.
+1. Open the 'unTill Air' app on your tablet.
 2. Create any order.
 3. Tap first on the item and then tap on the 'Repeat' button.